Last update: January 21st 2021

 What about quarantine if one person within a family gets infected?
 Will that person be isolated and will the rest of the family be quarantined?
 Or will the whole family remain in quarantine in the same house?

-The Public Health Department evaluates each situation separately.
-It is more comfortable for an infected person to go into isolation at home.
-Sometimes, however, it is not safe to go into isolation at home, in which case a family will be split up and one or more family members will go into central quarantine.
+The Public Health department evaluates each situation separately.
+It is most comfortable for an infected person to go into isolation at home.
+However, this is only possible if the infected person can be sufficiently separated from the rest of the family.
+Sometimes it is not safe to go into isolation at home, in which case a family will be split up and one or more family members will go into quarantine at a central location.

 What happens with travelers who develop symptoms while they are in quarantine and are tested positive?